Getting Started: Monitoring a Heroku Postgres Database

 $ heroku logs --source my-application --dyno worker

-If you do not want to manually sift through logs, you can install a monitoring add-on.
+If you don’t want to manually sift through logs, you can install a monitoring add-on.

 Install a Monitoring Add-on

-The most effective way to keep track of database metrics is to install a platform monitoring add-on.
+The most effective way to track database metrics is to install a platform monitoring add-on.

 A full list of monitoring add-ons can be found on the Heroku Elements Marketplace.
 Many of these add-ons offer a free plan to get started.
 See your add-on’s documentation for instructions on retrieving logs.